Leeks have a nice delicate flavor, but they can get pretty pricey in the grocery store. Luckily for us, they are easy to grow!

 How to grow leeks

-Leeks prefer cooler temperatures, so the Bay area’s fall and winter are the best time to grow leeks.
+Leeks prefer cooler temperatures, so fall and winter are the best time to grow leeks in areas with hot summers.
 Leeks enjoy full sun and well-drained soil, but the two components that make the biggest difference in growing leeks are water and nitrogen.
 Leeks are heavy feeders, so planting them near peas or beans will provide an extra boost of nitrogen early in the growing process, followed with aged compost.
 Leeks have shallow roots so regular watering is needed for plants to reach full size.
 Water stress will significantly reduce yields.
 The soil should be moistened to a depth of 18 inches every week.
 Mulching around plants can reduce weeds, add nutrients, and cut water needs.

-Onion maggots, onion rust, and onion white rot are the most common problems encountered when growing leeks.
+Onion maggots, onion rust, aphids, thrips, and onion white rot are the most common problems encountered when growing leeks.

 You can grow a surprising amount of food in your own yard.
 Ask me how!